hassan-obeid/tr_b_causal_2020/references/retrospectives/ho_retro.md

     3. Nothing specific.

     4. Will investigate setups where the deconfounder can work.
 It must work under some strict conditions and simulation scenarios, and I want to figure out what those are.

+8. Week of May 3rd, 2020
+    1. Learned more about collider bias in an attempt to think about how to find an example where not paying attention to causality can lead to serious mistakes and bias.

+    2. The bigger group conversation was useful and we got some good feedback on how to more clearly define and communicate our contribution to the field.

+    3. Nothing specific.

+    4. Wrapping up the first stage of the work (the work we've done so far) and have it in a format that is ready for public viewing.